The School for Champions is an educational website that shows you how to achieve your dreams.

 Summary

-Heat is the amount of thermal energy that is transferred between the two objects due to a temperature difference.
+To heat an object means to transfer thermal energy from the higher to lower temperature object.
 Heat transfer between objects is done by conduction, convection and radiation.
 The standard unit of heat measurement is the calorie.

 Knowledge of science is important to success in life